 According to his pilot’s log book, Foss did not fly at all during the week ending April 16, 1918, and was perhaps on leave.9 His fellow second Oxford detachment member Joseph Raymond Payden kept a photo of him captioned “Foss in Scotland” that may have been taken around this time.10

-In early April Foss, along with many other members of the second Oxford detachment, was recommended for his commission as a first lieutenant; the appointments were not confirmed until May 13, 1918; he was placed on active duty May 28, 1918.11 On the last day of May he was assigned to No. 44 Training Squadron, which was also at Waddington.
+In early April Foss, along with many other members of the second Oxford detachment, was recommended for his commission as a first lieutenant; the appointments were not confirmed until May 13, 1918; he was placed on active duty towards the end of the month.11 On the last day of May he was assigned to No. 44 Training Squadron, which was also at Waddington.
 Having put in just over sixty-three hours on DH.6s, AW F.K.8s and R.E.8s, he now commenced training on DH.9s, a two-seater bomber, also used for reconnaissance.
 For the first four days of June he flew dual with his instructor, but then almost exclusively solo, practicing turns, formation flying, bombing, and aerial fighting with his fellow second detachment member, Walter Andrew (“Jake”) Stahl.
 By June 20, 1918, when he last flew at 44, he had accumulated eighty-two hours of flying.

 Foss was assigned to No. 2 Fighting School at Marske in the northeast of Yorkshire on July 10, 1918.12 Before going there, he apparently used leave time to travel with Payden around England and Wales; in Wales they visited friends of Foss at Wrexham.13 There is no record of his flying during his first two weeks at Marske, and the time was presumably taken up with class work.
 Then, in the last week of July, he put in nearly eight hours solo on DH.9s and DH.4s (the plane he would fly operationally), doing some formation flying, but mainly doing firing and fighting practice.
 On his last day flying at Marske (July 31, 1918), he flew forty minutes in a DH.9a (a DH.9 with a Liberty engine).